-Rainbow Falls State Park offers 10 miles of hiking trails and 7 miles of trails good for bikes with larger wheels or mountain bikes.
+Rainbow Falls State Park offers several miles of hiking, a beautiful day-use area for picnics and gatherings, and several forested campsites.
 Bring a fishing pole, too — plenty of fishing is available there.

 Learn about the old-growth forests on a self-interpreted nature walk or venture toward the Chehalis River and see the feature that gives the small but fast-flowing Rainbow Falls its name.
 Several picnic shelters are available on site, and the Oxalis Loop trail on the north side of Highway 6 is perfect for a short nature walk.